mesosphere/dcos-docs-site/pages/1.13/administering-clusters/package-registry/index.md

 - Mount Volumes OR
 - S3-compatible storage

 Package registry would use local storage by default, which is **NOT recommended** for production usage.
-Please configure a persistent volume or S3-compatible storage for production usage.
+Configure a persistent volume or S3-compatible storage for production usage.
 If you are using this for developement purposes and wish to use local storage, skip to the next section.

 ### Mount volume option